-- (1) Publication of images of an accused who is suspected of having committed an offence of substantial significance shall also be admissible if investigating an offence, in particular establishing the identity of an unknown offender, by other means would offer much less prospect of success or would be much more difficult. - (2) Publication of images of a witness and references to the criminal proceedings underlying such publication shall also be admissible if investigating an offence of substantial significance, in particular establishing the identity of the witness, by other means would offer no prospect of success or would be much more difficult.
-The publication must make it clear that the person in the image is not an accused person. - (3) Section 131 (4) sentence 1 half-sentence 1 and sentence 2 shall apply accordingly.
+- (1) The publication of images of an accused who is suspected of having committed an offence of substantial significance is also admissible if investigating an offence, in particular establishing the identity of an unknown offender, by other means would offer much less prospect of success or would be much more difficult. - (2) The publication of images of a witness and references to the criminal proceedings underlying such publication are also admissible if investigating an offence of substantial significance, in particular establishing the identity of the witness, by other means would offer no prospect of success or would be much more difficult.
+The publication must make it clear that the person in the image is not an accused person. - (3) Section 131 (4) sentence 1 half-sentence 1 and sentence 2 applies accordingly.

-Section 131c Ordering and confirmation of searches
+Order for and confirmation of searches

 - (1) Searches pursuant to section 131a (3) and section 131b may be ordered only by the judge and, in exigent circumstances, also by the public prosecution office and its investigators (section 152 of the Courts Constitution Act).
-Searches pursuant to section 131a (1) and (2) shall be ordered by the public prosecution office; in exigent circumstances, they may also be ordered by its investigators (section 152 of the Courts Constitution Act). - (2) In cases of continuous publication in electronic media, as well as in cases of repeated publication on television and in periodically printed matter, the order made by the public prosecution office and its investigators (section 152 of the Courts Constitution Act) pursuant to subsection (1) sentence 1 shall become ineffective if they are not confirmed by a judge within one week.
-In all other cases, search orders made by the public prosecution office's investigators (section 152 of the Courts Constitution Act) shall become ineffective if they are not confirmed by the public prosecution office within one week.
+Searches pursuant to section 131a (1) and (2) must be ordered by the public prosecution office; in exigent circumstances, they may also be ordered by its investigators (section 152 of the Courts Constitution Act). - (2) In cases of continuous publication in electronic media and in cases of repeated publication on television and in periodically printed matter, the order made by the public prosecution office and its investigators (section 152 of the Courts Constitution Act) pursuant to subsection (1) sentence 1 becomes ineffective if it is not confirmed by a judge within one week.
+In all other cases, search orders made by the public prosecution office's investigators (section 152 of the Courts Constitution Act) become ineffective if they are not confirmed by the public prosecution office within one week.

-Provision of security; authorised recipient
+Section 132 Provision of security; authorised recipient

-- (1) If an accused who is strongly suspected of having committed an offence has no permanent residence or residence within the territorial scope of this statute and the conditions for a warrant of arrest are not met, an order may be made so as to ensure that criminal proceedings are conducted to the effect that the accused - provide adequate security for the anticipated fine and the costs of the proceedings and - 2. authorise a person residing within the district of the competent court to accept service.
+- (1) If an accused who is strongly suspected of having committed an offence has no permanent residence or residence within the territorial scope of this statute and the conditions for a warrant of arrest are not met, an order may be made so as to ensure that criminal proceedings are conducted to the effect that the accused - provide adequate security for the anticipated fine and the costs of the proceedings and - authorise a person residing within the district of the competent court to accept service.

-Section 116a (1) shall apply accordingly.
+Section 116a (1) applies accordingly.

-- (2) This order may be made only by the judge and, in exigent circumstances, also by the public prosecution office and its investigators (section 152 of the Courts Constitution Act). - (3) If the accused fails to comply with the order, means of transportation and other objects which the accused has on his person and which belong to him may be seized.
-Sections 94 and 98 shall apply accordingly.
+- (2) This order may be made only by the judge and, in exigent circumstances, also by the public prosecution office and its investigators (section 152 of the Courts Constitution Act). - (3) If the accused fails to comply with the order, means of transportation and other objects which the accused is carrying and which belong to him or her may be seized.
+Sections 94 and 98 apply accordingly.

-Chapter 9b Provisional disqualification from exercising profession
+Division 9b Provisional disqualification from exercising profession

-Ordering and revocation of provisional disqualification from exercising profession
+Order for and revocation of provisional disqualification from exercising profession

-- (1) If there are cogent reasons to believe that disqualification from exercising a profession will be ordered (section 70 of the Criminal Code), the judge may make an order provisionally prohibiting the accused from exercising his profession, branch of profession, trade or branch of trade.
-Section 70 (3) of the Criminal Code shall apply accordingly. - (2) The provisional disqualification from exercising a profession shall be revoked if the reason therefor no longer exists or if the court does not order disqualification from exercising a profession in the judgment.
+- (1) If there are cogent reasons to believe that disqualification from exercising a profession will be ordered (section 70 of the Criminal Code), the judge may make an order provisionally prohibiting the accused from exercising his or her profession, branch of profession, trade or branch of trade.
+Section 70 (3) of the Criminal Code applies accordingly. - (2) The provisional disqualification from exercising a profession is to be revoked if the reason therefor no longer exists or if the court does not order disqualification from exercising a profession in the judgment.

-Chapter 10 Examination of accused
+Division 10 Examination of accused